fission/fission/Documentation/wip/testing-proposal.md

 ### Thoughts
 - As far as possible we should stick to Go's built in testing package
-- Ginkgo's cleaner logging feature (Onlu log if there are errors) - is very useful.
+- Ginkgo's cleaner logging feature (Only log if there are errors) - is very useful.
 We can decide to incorporate this in future.
 - Gomega's (gexec)[http://onsi.github.io/gomega/#gexec-testing-external-processes] is really neat and some matchers can be used if necessary

 ### Action items